Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ---

-WRITING NOTES.
+SECOND DRAFT:

+Written for university department admissions tutor.

-**GROUND ABSTRACT CONCEPTS WITH EXAMPLES** use concrete analogy on JUST HOW BAD missing sleep screws a person *or* the same for component defects in engineering systems. lean into specifics + humor.
+**GROUND ABSTRACT CONCEPTS WITH EXAMPLES** use concrete analogy on JUST HOW BAD missing sleep screws a person; if relevant, compare (loosely) to component defects in engineering systems. lean into specifics + humor.

-Explain it for newcomers to both fields. make it clear that I am organizing my thinking this way because development is the one closest area I know and care about, even if it's not relevant to chemical engineering intuitively.
+Explain it for newcomers to both fields. make it clear that I am organizing my thinking this way because int'l development is the one closest area I know and care about, even if it's not relevant to chemical engineering intuitively.